olgaminaeva/gen-ai-coding/episodes/enhancing-coding-efficiency.md

 ### Inline Comments

-You can guide the autocomplete feature by using comments within your code.
+You can guide the Autocomplete feature by using comments within your code.
 Codeium interprets these comments and generates code suggestions to implement what the comment describes.

 ![](episodes/fig/minimize_boilerplate.gif){alt='Inline Comments'}